ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 ### protocol

+Extracts the protocol from a URL.

-Returns the protocol.
-Examples: http, ftp, mailto, magnet...
+Examples of typical returned values: http, https, ftp, mailto, tel, magnet...

 ### domain